awsdocs/amazon-ecs-developer-guide/doc_source/tutorial-ecs-web-server-cdk.md

 ------

 **Note**
-Be sure to name the directory `hello-ecs` as shown\.
 The AWS CDK application template uses the name of the project directory to generate names for source files and classes\.
-If you use a different name, your app will not match these instructions\.
+In this example, the directory is named `hello-ecs`\.
+If you use a different project directory name, your app won't match these instructions\.

-AWS CDK v2 includes stable constructs for all AWS services in a single package, dubbed `aws-cdk-lib`\.
-This package is installed as a dependency when you initialize the project \(or, in some languages, the first time you build it\)\.
-In this topic, we use an Amazon ECS Patterns construct, which provides high\-level abstractions for working with Amazon ECS\.
-In turn, this module relies on Amazon ECS constructs and others to provision the reseources needed by your Amazon ECS application\.
+AWS CDK v2 includes stable constructs for all AWS services in a single package that's called `aws-cdk-lib`\.
+This package is installed as a dependency when you initialize the project\.
+When working with certain programming languages, the package is installed when you build the project for the first time\.
+This topic covers how to use an Amazon ECS Patterns construct, which provides high\-level abstractions for working with Amazon ECS\.
+This module relies on Amazon ECS constructs and other constructs to provision the resources that your Amazon ECS application needs\.

-The names you use to import these libraries into your CDK application differs slightly depending on which programming language you use\.
-For reference, here are the names used in each supported CDK programming language\.
+The names that you use to import these libraries into your CDK application might differ slightly depending on which programming language you use\.
+For reference, the following are the names that are used in each supported CDK programming language\.

 ------
 #### [ TypeScript ]

 ```
-@aws-cdk-lib/aws-ecs
+aws-cdk-lib/aws-ecs
-@aws-cdk-lib/aws-ecs-patterns
+aws-cdk-lib/aws-ecs-patterns
 ```

 ------
 #### [ JavaScript ]

 ```
-@aws-cdk-/aws-ecs
+aws-cdk-lib/aws-ecs
-@aws-cdk-lib/aws-ecs-patterns
+aws-cdk-lib/aws-ecs-patterns
 ```

 ------